cgardn/cgardn.github.io/_posts/2020-04-09-Remote-form-submission-in-Rails...?.md

 set of sample data, it was time to get it done.
 Here's what I was up against:

   - ### Rails 5
-    - I know 6 came out a while ago, but I learned on Rails 5, and this is supposed to be Baby's First Real Project, so I stuck with what I knew.
+    - I know Rails 6 came out a while ago, but I learned on Rails 5, and this is supposed to be Baby's First Real Project, so I stuck with what I knew.
     - Most of the Rails 5 documentation is out of date or incomplete.
 Even the official rubyguides and edgeguides don't really tell you what to do or where to put the various JS files.
 Also, the Hartl tutorial doesn't really go into this too much, and the old 4th edition is no longer free anyway.

   - ### Rails has long history
     - Since Rails has been around for 15 years, and its peak popularity is behind us, the majority of Stack Overflow questions are from outdated versions or make extensive use of jQuery (ew), which no longer ships with Rails as of v5.1.
 ES6 and the modern Web API are so great, I want to only write things using modern tools when possible.

   - ### Most blog posts are half-hearted attempts from bootcamp students
     - I don't expect to find everything in one convenient place, but most of the blogs I found about JS in Rails just kind-of-sort-of tell you how to use